 Apply direct pressure backwards and forwards with a single finger across your ligament (not along the ligament).

 Cross-friction massage for a sprained ankle may be uncomfortable.
 This is normal, however, it is important to stay within the limits of pain.
 If it is so painful you tighten up with pain or flinch then treatment is unlikely to be beneficial.

 Our step-by-step rehabilitation program takes you from initial injury to full fitness.

 Sports massage techniques for the lower leg and calf muscles are not strictly ankle sprain massage but they will help as part of ankle sprain treatment.

-Sports massage techniques for the lower leg muscles in good condition will help prevent tight knots, lumps and bumps in the muscle, as well as aid tissue fluid dispersal.
+Keeping the lower leg muscles in good condition will help prevent tight knots, lumps, and bumps in the muscle, as well as aid tissue fluid dispersal.